-That can leave you at a disadvantage when dealing with mechanics and car dealers when you’re shopping for a used car, or simply taking along your motor for its first MOT.
-They might use several phrases that aren’t familiar to you, often in reference to the countless moving parts in your car.
-It pays to know more than the minimum…
+Not knowing what the common jargon actually means can leave you at a disadvantage when dealing with mechanics and car dealers when you’re shopping for a car, or simply taking your motor for an MOT.

 ABS - anti-lock braking system.
 This prevents the wheels from coming to a total stop, or ‘locking’, if you have to slam on the brakes in an emergency.
 Locked wheels can cause a skid and send the car out of control.
 An ABS system rapidly applies, releases and re-applies the brakes to slow you down without locking the wheels.